norcams/iaas/docs/team/operations/local-repo.rst

 "external" (which might actually be located locally) repository is to be mirrored, is defined by data in the internal **repo-admin** git repo (see below for access details).
-All repositories listed in the file *repo.config* is attempted accessed and sync'ed.
-The type of repository - as defined in the configuration file for the apropriate listing - determines what actions are taken on the data.
+All repositories listed in the file *repo.config* is attempted accessed and synced.
+The type of repository - as defined in the configuration file for the appropriate listing - determines what actions are taken on the data.
 As this is mainly YUM repositories, the appropriate metadata commands are executed to create a proper local repository.
 Any YUM repo defined in the configuration must have a corresponding repo-definition in a suitable